iamthefamous/javaAssigmentCheker/README.md

 - ⚡ Faster test execution and better integration with IntelliJ IDEA and Gradle

 ### Writing Test Cases in IntelliJ IDEA
-We encouraged students to write and run tests in **IntelliJ IDEA**:
+We encouraged students to run tests in **IntelliJ IDEA** to solve problem firstly locally:

 ![IntelliJ Test Interface](./images/intellij-test-interface.png)
 *IntelliJ's built-in test runner with visual results*